 Analytics are also going to play a huge roll in tying video targeting to sales, and defining video creative direction and production.

-Video Marketing Will Be More Sales-Driven in 2017
+Video Marketing is More Sales-Driven in 2018

 Enough of the soft sell.
 Marketing teams are having to prove ROI to senior management and the only, ultimate way to do that is through sales numbers.